This article has links to products and services we love, which we may make commission from.

 You can buy an entry ticket at the Basilica but you must buy your ticket 30 minutes before closing or you won’t be granted entry.

-I strongly advise that you book your ticket before you go.
+Since this is the number one thing to do in Barcelona, it is strongly advised that you book your ticket before you go.

-You can choose your preferred timeslot by using the dropdown option when you choose your date.
-The ticket is sent to you electronically.
+Pre-booking allows you to choose your preferred timeslot by using the dropdown option when you choose your date and hit check availability.

 5. Skip the Line at Sagrada Familia